vsosp16/portfolio/content/portfolio/_index.md

 title: Portfolio
 ---

-This is the Portfolio landing pagex2
+This is the Portfolio landing page

 {{< card link="about" title="WordPress Themes I created" icon="user" >}}